The Best Spring Tips on How to Troll Fish in Lakes

 How to Troll Fish in Lakes – Quality over Quantity

-Spring trolling and fishing for trophy walleye and northern pike in the eastern end of Lake Ontario’s “Golden Crescent” has been affected by many things over the last few years, including clearer water.
-Although the sheer numbers of walleye in large schools have declined, many walleye swim in smaller groups that are more widely dispersed with plenty of action available.
+Spring trolling for trophy walleye and northern pike in the eastern end of Lake Ontario’s “Golden Crescent” has evolved significantly in recent years, particularly due to clearer water conditions.
+While the overall numbers of walleye in large schools have decreased, many are now found in smaller, more dispersed groups.
+Despite this shift, there remains plenty of action for dedicated anglers.

 Catch and Release